syedshah94/Parking-App/README.md

     quick fix, hopefully we fix this today.
 I commented out the 'Explore' button on the landing page since its silly to have at this point.

+Sept 1st, 2017 (04:34 pm):
+    So the current state of this project is quite a lot to mention, so I'll mention the most important details.
+Currently the app is available on Heroku, however there's still some work to be done.
+    Currently all users would see the same page upon logging in, so in the future, I will need to create user specific pages, which will simply give us security of our input and better track who input what.
 -----------------------------------------------------------------------------------
 LONG TERM GOALS:
     -User specific pages